 The Speaker also controls how the federal budget is spent.
 That too is over a trillion dollars ($1,000,000,000,000).

-The ten-year weapons for Russia is $306 billion, or a third of NATO’s budget.
+The ten-year defense budget for Russia is $306 billion.

 Speaker Pelosi is also in charge of the U.S. Capitol Police.
 They report to her.

 NATO’s budget is more than the budgets of 27 of its 28 member countries.

 The U.S. is the only NATO member with a budget over $800 million.

 The U.S. has been paying from 66 to 82.5 per cent of the NATO budget since 2011.

 Both slabs of pork, the U.S. and NATO’s defense budget, are courtesy of U.S. taxpayers.

 Congress voted 357-22 Thursday to support NATO.